Startpage

 Choreography and performance: P. Piton

-Performance and artistic collaboration: Sepideh Khodarahmi and Nica Roses
+Performance and artistic collaboration: Sepideh Khodarahmi & Nica Roses

 Supervision: Ofelia Jarl Ortega

-Administration and production: Maxine Devaud, oh la la - performing arts production
+Production & distribution: Maxine Devaud / oh la la - performing arts production

 Pastry design: Erik Lönnberg